ibexa/documentation-developer/docs/community_resources/contributing.md

 ### How to contribute to documentation

 This documentation is written on GitHub and generated into a static site.
+It is organized in branches.
+Each branch is a version of documentation (which in turn corresponds to a version of eZ Platform).

 If you are familiar with the git workflow, you will find it easy to contribute.
 Please create a Pull Request for any, even the smallest change you want to suggest.

-Please note that the documentation is organized in branches.
-Each branch is a version of documentation (which in turn corresponds to a version of eZ Platform).

 #### Contributing through the GitHub website